 The price for the purchase of Data shall be paid as follows:

-a) in case of on-line sale, with a one-off payment upon completion of the agreement via bank transfer, on-line credit card or credit card by phone.
+a) in case of on-line sale, in a single solution when the contract is completed by bank transfer, on-line credit card or credit card via telephone.

-b) in case of off-line sale, unless otherwise specified, with an advanced bank transfer.
+b) in case of off-line sale, otherwise, with an advanced bank transfer.

-c) otherwise, if validated by Neosoft Management by written notification, with deferred methods that may vary according to the order features.
+C) in case of different agreement, if validated by Neosoft's Management by written notification, with deferred methods that may vary according to the order features.

 b) the lawfulness of Data collection processing.